-The most likely scenario for Milwaukee County's risk classification to return to "high" is continued increases in hospital admissions.
-It is currently at 11.6 and would need to meet or exceed 20 admissions on a per capita basis to move to "high".
-Moving below 10 per 100,000 would move Milwaukee County back to the "low" risk level.
+The most likely scenario for Milwaukee County's risk classification to return to "high" is continued increases in the number of cases.
+The current case rate is 167.07 per 100,000 residents.
+If the number of cases continue to increase at the current rate Milwaukee County will exceed 200 cases per 100,000 residents in the next week or two.
+A per-capita case rate above 200 will move Milwaukee County back to the "high" risk level.

 While the CDC Community Risk levels only use the three measures listed above to determine the level of risk, other measures can also be useful in assessing the level of COVID-19 risk in Milwaukee County.
 For example, the percentage of positive tests may provide a more accurate assessment than just reviewing the case rate.
-The percentage of positive tests continues to remain below 10% but has been increasing for the last several weeks.
-It currently stands at 9.4%.
+On December 6, 2022, the percentage of positive tests exceeded 10% for the first time since September.
+It currently stands at a seven-day average rate of 10.5%.

 Another key metric is the level of COVID-19 indicated in wastewater.
-Monitoring COVID in wastewater can be an early indicator of increases or decrease of the levels of COVID in the community.
-As of October 27, the level of COVID indicated in the Jones Island sewershed is 11.7 per 100,000 residents.
-This is slightly lower than the previous weekly averages and may indicate the beginning of a favorable trend.
+Monitoring COVID in wastewater can be an early indicator of increases or decreases in the levels of COVID in the community.
+As of November 27, the 14-day average of Million Gene Copies (MGC) indicated in the Jones Island sewershed is 71.67 and 65.70 in the South Shore sewershed.
+Overall, this metric has been increasing since October.

 The public health community is closely monitoring COVID-19 variants.
-After many months of primarily BA.4 and BA.5 Omicron variants, other variants are beginning to emerge and grow more prevalent.
-The CDC is closely tracking a wide range of Omicron sublineages, including three drawing recent attention.
-BQ.1 and BQ.1.1 which are offshoots of the BA.5 that's been dominant for months.
-CDC data show that they seem to be spreading relatively quickly so far, but they're still a small proportion of overall variants.
-CDC is also keeping a close eye on a sublineage called XBB based on international reports, although it's still very rare in the United States.
-The figure below indicates the percentage of COVID-19 cases in the United States attributed to each variant as of October 29, 2022.
+After many months of primarily BA.4 and BA.5, BQ.1 and BQ.1.1 are now represent most cases in Milwaukee County and in the United States.
+The figure below indicates the percentage of COVID-19 cases in the United States attributed to each variant as of December 10, 2022.
 The impact of these variants is yet to be determined.